310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa… But I wanna go home…
+Ehhh… But I wanna go home…

 Well… It *is* annoying to get told off without being able to say anything back…
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora angry %}
 …………
 {% endbubble %}

 {% bubble Midori %}
-<th>(Tetora-kun's watching Trickstar practice… or maybe he’s just glaring at them…)</th>
+<th>(Tetora-kun's glaring really hard at Trickstar practicing…)</th>

 <th>(He's really hot-blooded — He might go pick a fight with them if we don't keep an eye on him…)</th>

-<th>(We're gonna have to stop him if that happens… Sengoku-kun's not strong enough to do it, so it has to be me…)</th>
+<th>(We'll have to stop him if that happens… Sengoku-kun's not strong enough to do it alone, so it has to be me…)</th>

 <th>(All of this has been tiring, but, honestly… I'm sure if I go home now, I'll just feel more and more irritated… I have to get rid of this feeling before I go to sleep tonight…)</th>